 Our wedding packages are named in honor of the African American dream—a dream that’s all about freedom, love, and unity.

 Marcus Garvey once said, “A people without the knowledge of their past history, origin, and culture is like a tree without roots.”
 And he wasn’t wrong.
-If you don’t know where you come from, how can you know where you’re going?
+Without understanding where you come from, it’s easy to feel ungrounded and disconnected.

-Back then, European colonizers and missionaries slapped the label “pagan” or “heathen” on African spiritual practices.
+European missionaries and colonizers labeled African spiritual practices as “pagan” or “heathen.”
 To them, anything that wasn’t Christianity was uncivilized, dangerous, and needed to be stamped out.
 But West African traditions like Vodun, Ifá, and Yoruba were deeply rooted in community, nature, and ancestral respect.
-Enslaved people carried these beliefs across the Atlantic, refusing to let their spirituality be erased.
+Those forced into bondage carried these beliefs across the Atlantic, refusing to let their spirituality be erased.

-But slaveholders weren’t having it.
-They saw these rituals as a threat—a potential spark for rebellion.
-So, they banned the drumming, the dancing, and the rituals.
-Yet, even in secret, our ancestors found ways to keep their traditions alive.
+Unfortunately, those in power viewed these rituals as a threat, a potential spark for rebellion, and tried to suppress them by banning drumming, dancing, and other cultural expressions.
+But even in secret, our ancestors found ways to keep their traditions alive.
 That’s power.
 That’s resilience.

-After slavery ended, many Black folks wanted to leave anything associated with that painful past behind—including jumping the broom.
-They wanted no reminders of a time when their love wasn’t recognized by law.
+After slavery ended, many Black folks wanted to leave behind anything associated with that painful past, including jumping the broom.
+They sought to distance themselves from reminders of a time when their love wasn’t recognized by law or community.

 But that wasn’t the end of the story.